sasip-climate/sasip-climate.github.io/content/research/work-package-five.md

 heroSubHeading: ' CLIMATE IMPLICATIONS'
 ---

-We focuses on assessing the climate implications of the state-of-the-art sea ice modelling framework being developed during SASIP
+We will focus on assessing the climate implications of the state-of-the-art sea ice modelling framework being developed during SASIP

 Our work is devided into two parts: